Archdemon

 In some occult and similar writings, an archdemon (also spelled archdaemon), archdevil, or archfiend is a spiritual entity prominent in the infernal hierarchy as a leader of demons.

-Essentially, the archdemons are the evil opponents of the archangels.
+In some beliefs, archdemons are the evil opponents of the archangels.

 Christian traditions

 Archdemons are described as the leaders of demonic hosts, just as archangels lead choirs of angels.
 Based upon the writings of Saint Paul (Col. 1:16; Eph.
 1:21) the angelic court had been constructed by Pseudo-Dionysius the Areopagite and comprised nine orders of angels with three orders each to three hierarchies.